dasante78/ATR_TinyML/README.md

 - Track training progress and metrics using [WandB](https://wandb.ai/).
 - Models and forgetting layers are saved periodically.

+## Evaluation

+The evaluation process is designed to assess the performance of the optimized language models on specific tasks after applying the forgetting strategies.

+### Evaluation Features
+- Measure model accuracy and efficiency post-forgetting.
+- Compare performance metrics (e.g., loss, perplexity) with baseline models.
+- Assess computational savings in terms of runtime and memory.

+### Implementation
+The `eval` notbook includes functionalities for:
+- Loading the trained model and dataset.
+- Computing evaluation metrics on test datasets.
+- Comparing results with baseline models to quantify improvements.

 ## Future Work

 - Extend the forgetting strategies to incorporate more advanced architectures.